constantinirimia/Navigate-through-obstacles-JavaFX/README.md

 If the user hits an obstacle or goes out of the grid, the program is protected by throwing of exceptions.

-The rules of the game can be accesed by clicking the Rules- button- on the pop up.
+The rules of the game can be accessed by clicking the Rules- button- on the pop up.